ghost-fvtt/keyboard-layout/README.md

   settings.

 Then simply import this object in `src/module/keyboard-layouts/index.js` and put it in the exported object.
-Also don't forget to add translations for the i18n key that was added.
+Also, don't forget to add translations for the i18n key that has just been added.

 ## Licensing